serrasqueiro/region-flags/README.md

 - The script `missing.sh` shows all such regions that we don't have flags for.
 - The script `make-aliases.sh` makes symlinks for regions that use flag of another region.
-- The script `download-wp.py` downloads missing flags from Wikipedia and generating optimized SVG and PNG versions.
+- The script `download-wp.sh` downloads missing flags from Wikipedia and generating optimized SVG and PNG versions.

 You can use the [waveflag script from the Noto fonts project](https://code.google.com/p/noto/source/browse/color_emoji/waveflag.c)